Deployment of FotoStation for Windows

 Configuring Group Policy

 Note: The following procedure describes the configuration of FotoStation.
-Although the examples depict FotoWeb Desktop deployment, the steps involved are entirely identical.
+Although the examples depict FotoWeb Desktop deployment, the steps are identical.

 - In Administrative Tools on the server, open the Group Policy Management.